-Of particular significance is that the National Planning Policy Framework 2021 (NPPF 2021) states that if a site is treated within the planning regime it should not be capable of being determined as contaminated land under Part 2A.
+Of particular significance is that the National Planning Policy Framework 2023 (NPPF 2023) at paragraph 189b) states "after remediation, as a minimum, land should not be capable of being determined as contaminated land under Part 2A.
 As a consultee to the local planning authority, the Environmental Health Team considers all applications for the potential for land contamination and must keep in mind the relationship between the two regimes.
 As such it is expected that most contaminated land remediation will continue to be dealt with through the use of 'contaminated land' planning conditions.